Get PeakVisor App

 Mammoth Mountain is a behemoth resort with 175 named runs over 3,500 skiable acres (1,416 ha) or more than 56 mi (90 km) and 25 ski lifts, although much of the skiing is off-piste and there are limitless variations through the bowls and trees.
 The difficulty of the terrain runs the gamut from beginner to expert.
 But it’s easier to learn your way around than you might think.
 Here’s what else you need to know:

 1. The mountain.
 The Mammoth Mountain is a volcano and generally has a conical shape.
-The resort occupies the northern, eastern, and western flanks of this cone, with only the south being left untouched.
+The resort occupies this cone's northern, eastern, and western flanks, with only the south being untouched.

 3. Lifts to the summit.
 Two lifts go to the summit ridge: the Summit Gondola and Chair 23.

 4. Base areas.
 There are two main base areas: Main Lodge and Canyon Lodge.
 There are also two smaller base areas with limited amenities and parking: The Mill and Eagle Lodge.
 Canyon Lodge is accessible via a gondola from the ski village at the top of the town of Mammoth Lakes.
-Some of the lifts at Mammoth have names, but most are just referenced by a number by locals as well as the resort map.
+Some of the lifts at Mammoth have names, but locals (and the resort map) usually reference them by number.

 6. Lifts directions.
 All the lifts gain vertical in a straight shot up the mountain.
 No lifts cut horizontally across the mountain to provide transportation from base area to base area.
-However, because of the great lift infrastructure, it’s easy to traverse the mountain to explore different zones.
+However, the excellent lift infrastructure makes it easy to traverse the mountain to explore different zones.
 For example, if you start at Canyon Lodge and want to get to Main Lodge, it’s only two lift rides away.

 7. Signage and maps.
 The mountain provides frequent signage to help skiers navigate and find different base areas.
 They also offer pocket maps in the lodges, and the resort map is easily downloadable on a smartphone.